zdavidmm/MMM-MyCommute/README.md

   </tbody>
 </table>

-Each object in the `destinations` array has the following parameters:
+Each object in the `destinations` array can have the following parameters:

 <table>
   <thead>